Address: 4 Dooneen Park, Kilrush, Co. Clare, V15 HY06

 Clarecare operates the Home Care Service in Co.
 Clare on behalf of the H.S.E.
 The service provides home care services to older people and families in stress.

-The Home Care Coordinator for the West Clare Area is based in the Kilrush office.
+The Home Care Coordinators for the West Clare Area are based in the Kilrush office.

-Kathleen Donnellan Home Care Coordinator is available on Tel: 065 905 1441.
-Email: email@example.com
+Michelle Madigan & Heidi Brennan Home Care Coordinators are available on Tel: 065 905 1441.
+Email: firstname.lastname@example.org & email@example.com

 Read more about Home Care Services